rackerlabs/design-system/_component_design/select-filters.md

 ## When to use

-Use select filter when a user needs to narrow a data set using a limited number of possible filters.
+Use select filters when a user needs to narrow a data set using a limited number of possible filters.
 When a user selects and applies the filter, the user sees their desired data set.
-Select filters contrast with search filters, in that select filters allow the user to select from a set of existing filters, as opposed to a search filter, which filters data based on certain search terms and assistive search elements.
+This contrast with search filters, which filter data based on certain search terms and assistive search elements.

 {% endcolumn %}